holdfenytolvaj/pogi/docs/index.md

 ```js
     await pgdb.query(`select u1.id, u2.id from ${table} u1 left join ${table} u2 ON true `);
 ```
-not a big issue, but keep in mind.
+not a big issue, just needs aliases, but keep in mind.
 In case this happens an exception will be thrown.